Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

 Let g=gcd(a,m), i.e. the greatest common divisor of a and m (which in this case is greater than one).

-Then, if b is not divisible by g, there is no solution.
+Then, if c is not divisible by g, there is no solution.
 In fact, for any x the left side of the equation a⋅x(mod m) , is always divisible by g, while the right-hand side is not divisible by it, hence it follows that there are no solutions.

+If g divides c, then by dividing both sides of the equation by g (i.e. dividing a, c and m by g), we receive a new equation:

+a′⋅x=c′(mod m′)

+in which a′ and m′ are already relatively prime, and we have already learned how to handle such an equation.
+We get x′ as solution for x.

+It is clear that this x′ will also be a solution of the original equation.
+However it will not be the only solution.
+It can be shown that the original equation has exactly g solutions, and they will look like this:

+Xi = (x′+i⋅m′) (mod m)for i = 0 .... g−1

+Summarizing, we can say that the number of solutions of the linear congruence equation is equal to either g = gcd(a,n) or to zero.